 More than anything, Forge of Empires is a game that requires both tactical and strategic planning.
 Each new age brings with it not only excitement and fresh adventures, but increased difficulty levels.
 Perhaps the biggest mistake new players make is rushing ahead into new ages, then running out of the resources needed to do anything.
 Having an unhappy population, never having enough goods, supplies or gold coins to unlock technologies or construct the latest buildings, while relying on an antiquated military which can't win any battles isn't fun or entertaining.
 There is a better way.

 When you complete the research in an age's technology tree [the tech tree], stop and establish your city.
 Don't be impatient and rush ahead into the new age because you like fireworks.
 The show doesn't last long and when it's over all you'll find is that it's much harder work to get things done than it was in your previous age.
-For example, without having control of goods you can't complete techs, you can't build Great Buildings (GBs), you can't really do anything.
+Without having control of goods you can't complete techs, you can't build Great Buildings (GBs), you can't really do anything.
 You're stuck.
 With a little patience and planning, you can establish your city and then march confidently into new ages and enjoy the experience.

 Don't go to the next age until you have at least 250 of each goods of your current age and previous ages.
 Personally, I won't go to a new age until I have 500 of each goods for my current age and all previous ages in stock.
 If you can learn to control goods, you will control the game and the enjoyment factor increases immensely.
 The best way to stock up with goods is to build 4 or 5 goods buildings for the resources you've discovered in the Continent Map and then trade for the others.
 If you're in the Iron Age for example, and have say 2 limestone masons and 3 jewelers all producing 20 goods each per day, that's 560 limestone and 840 jewelry in 2 weeks.
 If you keep 250 of each, that leaves you 310 limestone and 590 jewelry you can trade for 300 each of the other Iron Age goods of ebony, iron and cloth.
-If you also have say a lumbermill producing surplus lumber every day, that will produce enough surplus to trade for other Bronze Age goods to replenish stocks as you use them.
+If you also have say a lumbermill producing surplus lumber every day, that will produce enough surplus lumber to trade for other Bronze Age goods to replenish stocks as you use them.

 Having goods buildings for which you do not own the resources and which produce only 4 goods a day is a waste of time and space.
 Build multiple goods buildings for the resources you have and trade in the market for the other goods.
 If your'e a member of a decent guild, your trades shouldn't be in the market very long.
 Being patient and waiting two weeks before jumping to a new age pays massive dividends in gameplay, and ensures you will not get stuck in the new age.
 Great Buildings are also very important.
 A basic Babel and a Lighthouse will produce over 200 goods between them in 2 weeks, not to mention the benefits of population increase and supplies boosts.
 When you have control of goods, the game flows, and going to new ages is an adventure.

 Waiting at the end of an age until you have your goods stocked up also gives you a breather in both gold and supplies expenditure, giving your city time to stock up on those as well.
-New buildings in each age become progressively more and more expensive to build, and goods become expensive to produce in both coins and supplies.
+New buildings in each age become progressively more and more expensive to build, and goods become more expensive to produce in coins and supplies.
 A holiday in expenditure to get coins and supply stocks up before jumping to a new age will help you.

 Forge Points are something else that can be managed.
 The best way to manage forge points (fps) is to build up a stock of say 100 in your inventory.
 How you do that is by sniping top spots in friends and neighbour's GBs, and by having a daily swap with someone.
 I swap 10 fps every day with another player.
 It doesn't get our GBs up any quicker, but we do get the forge points, medals and blueprint rewards when our GBs level.
 These forge points are delivered to your inventory as packages.
 When you have say 100 forge points in your inventory, you can then sneak around your friends and neighbours on the prowl for good rewards to snipe in their GBs.
 Establishing cities at the end of an age is also a good time to level up existing Great Buildings and ensure you have all the important GBs constructed.